-- A. Applications must comply with School District requirements for the form of the Application for Charter Schools. - B. Applications for charter schools will be received on or before August=1 of each calendar year and will be considered for charter schools to be opened at the beginning of the School District's next school year.
+- A. Applications must be on the form prepared by the Department of Education. - B. Applications for charter schools will be received on or before August 1 of each calendar year and will be considered for charter schools to be opened at the beginning of the School District's next school year.